rmupap/rmupap.github.io/information/promotional-resources.md

 ## One-Sheet Flyers

+Below you'll find **succinct one-page PDF promotional flyers** providing key information about our program as well as website and contact info!

-We have developed these succinct one-page PDF flyers in order to help those interested quickly learn about the fundamentals of our program!
-Feel free to download and print a copy for yourself.
-If you are a pre-PA advisor, you're more than welcome to print several and disseminate to your advisees.
-You are also free to maintain them a stack in a container to serve
+Feel free to download and print copies as you see fit.
+Pre-PA advisors are more than welcome to leave a stack in a brochure holder available to students and/or disseminate these flyers to their advisees.

 <p class="heading-color-magenta">General Program Information PDF</p>